pmeeny/CI-MS1-RestaurantWebsite/README.md

 - Canva (https://www.canva.com/)
     - Canva was used to design/create the website logo

+- GitHub Wiki TOC generator (https://ecotrust-canada.github.io/markdown-toc/)
+    - Used for generating a table of contents for thhis README

 # Testing
 The testing approach was manual, and testing was completed on the following browsers and device types